WHAT IS PRESELECTED STATUS?

 - filmmaker's forgetfulness, or unexplained failure to respond.

 10. The final decision of the Judicial Assembly granting the approval for a film to be screened at the festival.

 Conclusion: All these 10 issues and about 90 more issues make the stages between “Accepted” status of the film and the status “The film is screened” hard to achieve.
-And the % of the selected films that are screened is 5%.
-It means that if 200 films are Preselected - only 10 of this films would be screened at the festival.
+And the percentage of the preselected films that are screened is 3-5%.
+It means that if 200 films were preselected - only 6-10 of this films would eventually be shown at the festival.